review-of-financial-studies/template-stata/README.md

 This repository serves as a template for reproducible Stata projects, addressing three common challenges:

 - **Project execution**: Scripts should never use `cd some/path` to change the working directory, as this breaks portability and will not work on other machines.
-Instead, Stata should always be launched from the project root directory.
-The most convenient method is to use Stata Projects (*File → New → Project…*, e.g., `template-stata.stpr`), which open Stata and automatically set the correct working directory.
-Alternatively, users can manually set the working directory via the Stata GUI (*File → Change Working Directory…*).
+Instead, Stata should always be launched from the project's root directory.
+The simplest approach is to place `_main.do` in the root and open it directly.
+A more recent alternative is to use (*File → New → Project…*, e.g., `template-stata.stpr`), which open Stata and automatically set the correct working directory.
+Users may also manually set the working directory via the Stata GUI (*File → Change Working Directory…*).
 - **Portability**: Relative file paths using forward slashes (`"/"`) allow the code to run on any system without modification.
 Backslashes (`"\"`) should be avoided, as they are only supported on Windows.
 - **Dependencies**: The `dependencies.do` file ensures all required packages are installed automatically.
 - **Documentation**: The README follows the [Social Science Data Editors template](https://social-science-data-editors.github.io/template_README/) (version 1.1) for standardized replication packages.